pallets-eco/flask-caching/docs/index.rst

 ``CACHE_KEY_PREFIX``            A prefix that is added before all keys.
                                 This makes it possible to use the same memcached server for different apps.
-                                Used only for RedisCache, MemcachedCache and
-                                GAEMemcachedCache.
-``CACHE_UWSGI_NAME``            The name of the uwsgi caching instance to
-                                connect to, for example: mycache@localhost:3031,
+                                Used only for RedisCache and MemcachedCache ``CACHE_UWSGI_NAME``            The name of the uwsgi caching instance to connect to, for example: mycache@localhost:3031,
                                 defaults to an empty string, which means uWSGI